How EMDR Therapy Treats Eating Disorders in Salt Lake City, Utah

 Online Eating Disorder Therapy in Utah

-When you are struggling with an eating disorder, you want the assurance of working with a therapist that has the training and knows exactly how to help you in eating disorder recovery.
-Utah has many places that don’t have access to an eating disorder therapist making it difficult to access this specialized therapy.
+When you are struggling with an eating disorder, you want the assurance of working with a therapist who has the training and knows exactly how to help you in eating disorder recovery.
+Utah has many places that don’t have access to an eating disorder therapist, making it difficult to access this specialized therapy.
 This is why I offer online therapy in Utah.
 Online eating disorder therapy means you don’t have to travel to meet with a therapist, and it’s just as effective as in-person therapy.

 About the Author